 - The Delivery: If you’re selling a digital product, check your email.
 Did the receipt arrive?
 Does the download link work?

-If everything looks good, performs fast, and the test payment went through, you’re ready to start selling!
+If everything looks good, performs fast, and the test payment goes through, you’re ready to start selling.

 ✅ Step 7 Checklist: